Selenium

 • The new Selenium Grid comes with Docker support, allowing testers and developers to spin up containers rather than setting up heavy virtual machines.

-The above feature gives users the flexibility of deploying Selenium Grid on Kubernetes.
-Selenium Grid 4 can be beneficial and can result in the DevOps process as it supports tools like AWS, Azure, and more.
+The above feature gives users the flexibe to deploy Selenium Grid on Kubernetes.
+Selenium Grid 4 can be benefit and result in the DevOps process as it supports tools like AWS, Azure, and more.

 3. Selenium 4 IDE upgraded:

-• Selenium IDE is a record and playback tool that was available as an add-on for Firefox in the earlier Selenium versions but got deprecated as the latest Firefox versions were standardized under the Web Extension Mechanism.
+• Selenium IDE is a record and playback tool available as an add-on for Firefox in the earlier Selenium versions.
+Still it got deprecated as the latest Firefox versions were standardized under the Web Extension Mechanism.

-• Selenium 4 version has it as an add-on for major web browsers such as Firefox, Chrome, MS Edge, etc.
+The Selenium 4 version includes it as an add-on for major web browsers, such as Firefox, Chrome, MS Edge, etc.

 • This feature enables QA teams to run cross-browser tests on local or Cloud Selenium Grid.
-It has an improved control flow mechanism that allows testers to write better “while” and “if” conditions.
+Its improved control flow mechanism allows testers to write better “while” and “if” conditions.

-• Another feature includes the code for test cases recorded using updated Selenium IDE can be exported to the desired programming language like Java, C#, Python, .NET, and JavaScript, thus giving more flexibility to testers.
+• Another feature includes the code for test cases recorded using the updated Selenium IDE, which can be exported to the desired programming languages like Java, C#, Python, .NET, and JavaScript, thus giving more flexibility to testers.

 4. Relative Locators for automation scripts